pushyami/ComputerVision/README.md

 # ComputerVision

-Implementations of algorithms and comcepts in computer vision
+Implementations of algorithms and concepts in computer vision